Mariners mailbag: Who might the team deal as the trade deadline nears?

 Relievers are always traded at the deadline.
 And while the Mariners bullpen has been bad, like the worst in baseball bad, Altavilla and Magill might generate interest if they throw well.
 It’s all about consistency with Altavilla.
 Both players come with club control though Altavilla will go into his first year of salary arbitration in 2021.

 Mariners general manager Jerry Dipoto said he could not comment on that situation.
 That obviously leads to a lot of speculation.
-Graveman said he was diagnosed with it in 2019 with the Cubs, but had dealt with some neck pain 2018 with the A’s.
+Graveman said he was diagnosed with it in 2019 with the Cubs, but had dealt with some neck pain in 2018 with the A’s.
 Did he and his agent hide it from Seattle?
 Did the Mariners medical staff miss it in the physical?
 Did the Mariners know about it and still move forward with the signing since Graveman never once went on the disabled list for the neck issue until this season?

 I’m not a medical expert here.
 But I have experienced the Mariners’ extensive physical process first-hand, and nothing I saw in that ordeal would help find a bone tumor in a person’s neck.
 And since he never spent any time on the injured list with a neck issue, it isn’t something that would raise a red flag to look specifically for it.